Mesothelioma Prognosis

 Stage 412 months26%

-Since the other types of mesothelioma don’t have formal staging systems, doctors use factors like tumor size and the extent of any cancer spread to predict a patient’s prognosis.
-Larger tumors may indicate a more advanced stage of the disease, which is usually associated with a worse prognosis than earlier stages.
+Since the other types of mesothelioma don’t have formal staging systems, doctors use factors like tumor size and the extent of cancer spread to predict prognosis.
+Larger tumors may indicate a more advanced stage, which is usually associated with a poorer prognosis than early-stage disease.

 Get Matched With a Mesothelioma Doctor